 - Screen Mask tool to isolate sections of a page

-Our Accessibility Scanner tool is perfect for identifying accessibility issues on your website.
-When the tool completes a scan of your web pages it will create a prioritised action plan of issues for you to fix on your website to become more accessible.
+Our Accessibility Checker tool is perfect for identifying accessibility issues on your website.
+When the tool completes a scan of your web pages it will create a prioritized action plan of issues for you to fix on your website to become more accessible.
 Some of the main benefits and functionalities include:

 - Identify inaccessible features

 - Provides suggestions on how to fix issues

 Our team is here to help you on your mission to provide more inclusive online experiences.
 Get started on your online inclusion strategy today by trying our toolbar or scheduling a free demonstration to see the difference it can make to your business.